 Coming in at number 2 on our custom top 10 is Big Ben and the houses of parliament.
 These landmarks are featured on every London vacation travel magazine.
 Big Ben is just so beautiful and my personal favorite landmark in all of the United Kingdom.
 Ever since I was a little girl, I have been fascinated by Big Ben.
 That is actually the name of the bell inside the clock tower, the tower itself is called the Elizabeth Tower, but nobody calls it that.
 The houses of parliament also known as the palace of Westminster serves as the British parliament’s house of Lords and house of commons.
 This incredible structure proudly sits on the River Thames and no vacation to London is complete without a picture with this world renowned landmark.

-Rounding out our top 10 in first position is of course the home of the Queen of England, Buckingham Palace.
+Rounding out our top 10 in first position is of course the home of the King and/or Queen of England, Buckingham Palace.
 This palace is recognized all over the world.
 This is where royal celebrations are held such as jubilees, coronations, Royal birthdays and anniversaries and military parades.
 This palace is a symbol of the British Monarchy and Empire.
 For at one time in history it was said that the British Empire was so large that the sun never set on it.
 The changing of the guard happens daily and is a sight not to be missed.
 Thank you for reading another Tripio top 10.
 Ensure all your friends have the Tripio app downloaded so they can plan their next epic travel adventure.

 -Gemma Winchester, Tripio Guru